OpenHantek/OpenHantek6022/README.md

 You can explore the look and feel of OpenHantek6022 without the need for real scope hardware by running it from the command line as: `OpenHantek --demoMode`.

+### OpenGL support
-OpenHantek6022 runs also on legacy HW/SW that supports at least *OpenGL* 2.1+ or *OpenGL ES* 1.2+.
+OpenHantek6022 uses the *OpenGL* graphics library to display the data.
+It requires a graphics card that supports 3D rendering and runs on legacy HW/SW that supports at least *OpenGL* 2.1+ or *OpenGL ES* 1.2+.
-OpenGL is preferred, select *OpenGL ES* by starting OpenHantek from the command line like this: `OpenHantek --useGLES`.
+*OpenGL* is selected by default, but if this does not work (i.e. the black scope window shows an error message or closes immediately after startup), you can choose the less resource-hungry *OpenGL ES* variant as a fallback by starting OpenHantek from the command line as follows: `OpenHantek -e` or `OpenHantek --useGLES`.

+Especially on Windows, this option may be necessary to use the program.

 The Raspberry Pi build uses OpenGL ES automatically, check also the [graphics driver setup](docs/build.md#raspberrypi).

+### USB access
 USB access for the device is required (unless using demo mode):
 * On Linux, you need to copy the file `utils/udev_rules/60-openhantek.rules` to `/etc/udev/rules.d/` or `/usr/lib/udev/rules.d/` and replug your device.
-If OpenHantek is installed from a *.deb or *.rpm package this file is installed automatically into `/usr/lib/udev/rules.d/`.
+If OpenHantek is installed from a `*.deb` or `*.rpm` package this file is installed automatically into `/usr/lib/udev/rules.d/`.

 ### Windows USB access
 * **The original Hantek driver for Windows doesn't work!**